unchartedsoftware/aperture-tiles/docs/src/docs/development/how-to/configuration/readme.md

 section: Docs
 subsection: Development
 chapter: How-To
-topic: Configuration
+topic: App Configuration
 permalink: docs/development/how-to/configuration/
 layout: submenu
 ---

-# Configuration #
+# App Configuration #

 Once you have generated a tile set from your source data, you should configure and deploy a Tile Server and a Tile Client to make your visual analytic viewable in a web browser.
 The Tile Server serves tiles from your pyramid, while the Tile Client is a simple web client to view those tiles on a map or plot.